Libc++ 20.0.0 (In-Progress) Release Notes

 Deprecations and Removals

-• The C++20 synchronization library (<barrier>, <latch>, atomic::wait, etc.) has been deprecated in language modes prior to C++20.
-If you are using these features prior to C++20, please update to -std=c++20.
-In LLVM 20, the C++20 synchronization library will be removed entirely in language modes prior to C++20.
+• Support for the C++20 synchronization library (<barrier>, <latch>, atomic::wait, etc.) has been removed in language modes prior to C++20.
+If you are using these features prior to C++20, you will need to update to -std=c++20.

 Upcoming Deprecations and Removals